Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 **Make a New Child Class of Blob** This blob can be any color, size, or shape.
 Using method overriding, make this new class move differently than other blobs.

 Consider the following possible behaviors for the blobs:
  - follow the [mouse](https://www.pygame.org/docs/ref/mouse.html#pygame.mouse.get_pos) or
- - randomly teleport when crossing an arbitray x position.
+ - randomly teleport when crossing an arbitrary x position.

 ### Wave 2
 **Create a custom collision effect**